Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Incorporating the impact of velocity-dependent annihilation

 Above, we have assumed that dark matter subhalos can be described by a two parameter model such as the NFW profile.
 It is known from N-body simulations, however, that dark matter halos can be triaxial objects \citep[e.g.][]{Jing:2002}.
 Triaxiality could in principle have an effect on the subhalo $J$-factors.
-However, we note that subhalo triaxiality is found to decrease at small subhalo mass \citep{Vera-Ciro:2014}, i.e. the regime most relevant to our analysis.
+However, we note that subhalo triaxiality is found to decrease with decreasing subhalo mass \citep{Vera-Ciro:2014}, suggesting that the very small subhalos considered here may not be significantly triaxial.
+Furthermore, it seems unlikely that triaxiality would significantly impact the dependence of the $J$ factors on $n$.
 Since our primary intent is to point out the general impact of velocity-dependent dark matter annihilation on the photon statistics from dark matter annihilation in subhalos, we will ignore subhalo triaxiality below.
+We discuss further parameter degeneracies in \S\ref{sec:degeneracy}.

 We now consider how the velocity dependence of the dark matter annihilation impacts the photon counts distribution.
-We first discuss the high flux tail of $P_1(F)$, as this is what sets the non-Poisson tail of $P_{\rm sh}(F)$ that makes it possible to distinguish between the dark matter subhalo signal and smooth backgrounds.
-As described in \citet{Lee:2008fm}, the high-$F$ tail of $P_{sh}(F)$ will follow that of $P_1(F)$ since in the high flux limit, single bright sources are the dominant source of flux.
-Ignoring the weak dependence of $L_{\rm sh}$ on $r$, from Eq.~\ref{eq:param_dep} we can write $L_{sh} \propto M^\alpha$ with $\alpha = 0.87 + 0.31n$.
+We first discuss the high flux tail of $P_1(F)$, as this is what sets the non-Poisson tail of $P_{sh}(F)$ that makes it possible to distinguish between the dark matter subhalo signal and smooth backgrounds.
+As described in \cite{Lee:2008fm}, the high-$F$ tail of $P_{sh}(F)$ will follow that of $P_1(F)$ since in the high flux limit, single bright sources are the dominant source of flux.
+Ignoring the weak dependence of $L_{sh}$ on $r$, from Eq.~\ref{eq:param_dep} we can write $L_{sh} \propto M^\alpha$ with $\alpha = 0.87 + 0.31n$.
 At large $F$, $P_1 (F) \propto F^\gamma$, with $\gamma = [(1-\beta)/\alpha]-1$ and where $\beta$ is the power law index of the mass function, as in Eq.~\ref{eq:mass_func} \citep{Baxter:2010fr}.
 Substituting, we have

 Consequently, larger $n$ (e.g., $p$-wave or $d$-wave annihilation) will yield $P_{1}(F)$ that are flatter than the $P_1(F)$ obtained for small $n$ (Sommerfeld or $s$-wave).
 Note that the variance of $P_1 (F ; n)$ is controlled by $F_{\rm max}$ for $\gamma > -3$, which encompasses every model that we consider.